In This Article

 The total amount you spend with your Credit Builder card is your balance.
 At the end of the month, you can then use the money set aside in your secured account to pay your monthly balance.

 If you choose to turn on the Safer Credit Building² feature, Chime will automatically use the money set aside to pay off any outstanding balance.
-This way, you always pay on time, one crucial aspect of building credit.
-(Go to Settings > Credit Builder Card > Safer Credit Building)
+This way, you always pay on time.
+On-time payments are an important part of building credit.
+(Go to Settings > Credit Builder Card > Safer Credit Building to turn on this feature.)

 If you choose to pay manually, you’ll receive a notification to pay your statement every month.